-Wild Poland Team: Andrzej Petryna (Andy), Piotr Dębowski (Peter), Michał Skierczyński (Mike/Bosman), Olivier Myka (Oliver), Tomasz Jezierczuk (Thomas), Mariola, Ewa Zin (UNESCO), Bogdan Jaroszewicz (UNESCO), Joanna Smerczyńska (UNESCO), Irek Smerczyński (UNESCO)
+Wild Poland Team: Andrzej Petryna (Andy), Piotr Dębowski (Peter), Michał Skierczyński (Mike/Bosman), Olivier Myka (Oliver), Tomasz Jezierczuk (Thomas), Mariola Przyborowska (office), Ewa Zin (UNESCO), Bogdan Jaroszewicz (UNESCO), Joanna Smerczyńska (UNESCO), Irek Smerczyński (UNESCO)

 Participants: Veronica and Luca (IT), Dorrit and Ed (UK), Shaun, Robert (UK), Tali, Andy, Helen, Paul and Maggie (UK), Penny, James, Liz and Robert (UK), Clive, Hugh (UK), Craig and Pam (UK), Eamonn, Patrick (IRL), Mary, Pat (IRL), Bernd (DE), Gregory (BE), Deirdre and Paul (IRL), Esperanza and Michael (ES), Bo and Tobey (HKG), Krystyna (UK), Jane (UK), Ivonne (CH)

 Photos by Wild Poland Team, Clive Oldham and Shaun Waite

 The 4th Spring Wildlife Festival has come to an end and here is a short summary:

 Our annual event has gathered a fantastic group of 34 participants, mostly from UK but also with a strong representation from Ireland, as well as Italy, Spain, Denmark, Belgium, Switzerland and Hong Kong.
 Proud to mention, that within the group we’ve had five returning customers!